A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Gaussian random velocity vector, and its Markovian evolution

 We finish with the estimation of the second-order temporal structure function $S_2^{\text{ {T}},\nu}(\tau):= \E\left[ \lp \bu^\nu\lp t+\tau,\bx\rp - \bu^\nu\lp t,\bx\rp \rp^2\right]$, as defined in \eqref{eq:TemporalS2} in the vanishing viscosity limit, and display our results in Fig. \ref{Fig:TempSnaps}(d).
 The trends are consistent with the observations made for the temporal spectra.
-Both DNS and model velocity fields exhibit a power-law behavior in the inertial range, with a typical power-law dependence $\tau^{2/3}$.
+Both DNS and model velocity fields exhibit a power-law behavior {both} in the inertial { and the dissipative} ranges, with {respective power-law exponents indicated on the figure}.
 To see this, we superimpose the prediction made in \eqref{eq:TemporalS2AnyHEquiv1FN} with a black dashed line.
 Note that in the inertial range of scales, predictions depend only weakly on the value of the number of layers N to define the model.
-Once again, we observe a slight delay of the model to predict the beginning of the dissipative range, for the same reason as the one mentioned in the discussion of the temporal PSDs.

-To conclude this comparison, we can say that while the statistical structure of the DNS is fairly satisfactory (at least up to the aforementioned second-order statistical characterization), our model does not capture in a fully appropriate way the advection of the eddies by some large scale flow, as it is clear from the inspection of Fig. \ref{Fig:TempSnaps}(a) and Fig. \ref{Fig:TempSnaps}(b).
+To conclude this comparison, {let us mention that additional comparisons could be done.
+In particular, we could also display the full spatio-temporal correlation function, as it has been done by \cite{ClaCob15}, and the frequency-wave spectrum as estimated by \cite{KatGan15}, for both the DNS and the model.
+We are keeping this for further investigations. }We would like also to mention that while the statistical structure of the DNS is fairly satisfactory (at least up to the aforementioned second-order statistical characterization), our model does not capture in a fully appropriate way the advection of the eddies by some large scale flow, as it is clear from the inspection of Fig. \ref{Fig:TempSnaps}(a) and Fig. \ref{Fig:TempSnaps}(b).
 To our knowledge, there is no model capable of doing this except some recent propositions by \cite{ArmVic25}, where the temporal structure of the advecting velocity field, although simplistic in terms of regularity, is defined recursively through scales using an inverse Lagrangian flow map at each scale of the construction.
 We will return to these possible perspectives in the final Section.